lmri-met/metpyrad/docs/source/tutorials/hidex300_2.rst

 Processing the readings
 =======================

-In the previous section, you parsed the readings of your measurements of Lu-177 from the Hidex TDCR system CSV files.
+In the previous section, you parsed the readings of your measurements of Lu-177 from the Hidex 300 SL automatic liquid scintillator counter CSV files.
-You extracted, for each cycle and repetition, the measurements provided by the Hidex TDCR system of count rate, counts, real time, dead time and end time, both for the radionuclide sample and the background.
+You extracted, for each cycle and repetition, the measurements provided by the Hidex 300 SL automatic liquid scintillator counter of count rate, counts, real time, dead time and end time, both for the radionuclide sample and the background.

 But you may need some extra information about the background and sample measurements.